Recycling Business Development Grants

 Recycling Tax Credits

 North Carolina offers a tax exemption on equipment and facilities used exclusively for recycling and resource recovery.
-The tax program also includes special tax treatment for the corporate state income tax and the franchise tax on domestic and foreign corporations.
 The N.C.
 Division of Waste Management manages the Tax Certification Program.

 North Carolina law allows a sales and use tax incentive related to purchasing manufacturing equipment.
 This tax incentive allows a one-percent privilege tax rate on equipment purchases with a maximum tax of $80.00 per article.
 Therefore, rather than the usual seven percent sales tax, a one percent tax on equipment is charged per article.
 To qualify, the business must be in North Carolina, use purchased equipment for operational use, and most importantly, fall within the definition of “manufacturer.”
 The N.C.
 Department of Revenue relies on case law to define manufacturing.
 In general, manufacturing can be defined as changing the form of a commodity, or creating a new and more valuable commodity.